SamReeves/customerRewardsSimulation/README.md

 ### Dev Notes

+Known bug:
-Known bug: during the parameter sweep, if the values returned are below zero, the program will crash.
+    During the parameter sweep, if the values returned are below zero, the program will crash.
 So, either fix the bug (some solution probably exists returning zero instead of an empty dataframe) or stop the parameter sweep before the values bottom out.